parthm667/RobotTourMazeSolver/README.md

 ## Ideas for Extensions

 - Add a GUI to visualize pathfinding
-- Make gates have colors, weights, or timed opening rules
-- Turn into a turn-based game or maze challenge
-- Add battery limits or randomized obstacles
+- Add battery limits or other real life limits
-- Train a model to learn the best gate orders
+- Add 45 degree turns

 ---